Lowest Mortgage Rate in Canada. Starting from 2.99%

 Variable mortgage rates — flexibility in uncertain 'tariff' times.

-The variable advantage: Interest rates would likely go much lower.
+The variable advantage: Interest rates could go much lower.

 The Bank of Canada may be "forced into additional interest rate easing to the tune of 50–75 basis points (bps) [equivalent to 0.50-0.75% in rate cuts]."